-Forecasting Assumptions Risk Level of Uncertainty Reasons and Financial Effect of no interest has been forecast across the 10 year period.
+Forecasting Assumptions Risk Level of Uncertainty Reasons and Financial Effect of Uncertainty no interest has been forecast across the 10 year period.
 The loan is due to be repaid once the Trust has repaid all of its other liabilities and borrowings.
 The Trust may return part of its annual operating surplus to the Council to repay all or part of the outstanding loan. commercial lenders, the Council considers that it is unlikely that the Trust will make an annual repayment of the outstanding loan.
 Once these commercial loans have been repaid the Council expects that the Trust will be in a position to repay the loan advanced by the Council.
 There is currently no information / reason to suggest that the Trust will not be in a position to repay the Council's loan.
 Expected interest rates on borrowings Interest is calculated at 6.75% per annum That prevailing interest rates will differ significantly from those estimated.
 Mod Interest rates are largely driven by factors external to the NZ economy.
 Council is predicting a significant increase in borrowings over the 10 year period.
 Based on Council projected borrowings levels, interest costs will increase/decrease by between \$3m and \$3.3m per annum for every 1% movement in interest rates.
-NZTA subsidies NZTA requirements and specifications for Changes in the subsidy rate and variation in criteria for inclusion Low NZTA funding priorities may change as a result of the Land 132171 requirements and specifications for variation in criteria for inclusion change as a result of the Land
+NZTA subsidies NZTA requirements and specifications for Changes in the subsidy rate and variation in criteria for inclusion Low NZTA funding priorities may change as a result of the Land